Topological approaches to knotted electric charge distributions: Introduction

-Our problem of interest is to analyze the zeros of the electric field around a charged, knotted wire.
-Let $K \subseteq \R^3 \subseteq S^3$ be a smooth knot parametrized by the curve $r(t),$ $t \in [0,2\pi]$.
+Let $K \subseteq \R^3 \subseteq S^3$ be a smooth knot parametrized by the curve $r(t),$ $t \in [0,2\pi]$ with $r(0) = r(2\pi)$.
 We will take the convention that $S^3$ is the union of $\R^3$ and a single compactifying point at infinity.
-With a choice of units, the electric potential between a point $k \in K$ and a point $x$ at a distance $R$ from $k$ is proportional to $R^{-1}$.
+Suppose $K$ is endowed with a uniform charge distribution.
+With a choice of units, the electric potential between a point $k \in K$ and a point charge at $x$ at a distance $R$ from $k$ is proportional to $R^{-1}$ by Coulomb's Law.
 It therefore makes sense to define the electric potential $\Phi: S^3 - K \to \R$, on the complement of $K$ by the line integral

-As usual, we set $\Phi(\infty) = 0$.
-By differentiating in the integral sign with respect to $x$, we can see the electric potential is smooth and harmonic.
-The \textit{electric field} is defined by $E = - \nabla \Phi$.
-We want to describe the critical points of the potential (equivalently, the zeros of the electric field) and their behaviors.
-Some conventions use the negative of the potential, so that the electric field points towards the knot, but it is more convenient for our purposes to work with a nonnegative potential function.
+We set $\Phi(\infty) = 0$ to ensure smoothness.
+By differentiating under the integral sign with respect to $x$, we can see the electric potential is smooth and harmonic.
+The electric field is defined by $E = - \nabla \Phi$.
+The critical points of $\Phi$ represent equilibrium points where a charged test particle at rest will continue to experience no electric force from the charge distribution.
+Some conventions define the potential to be negative, in order for the electric field to point towards the knot, but it is more convenient for our purposes to work with a nonnegative potential function.
+Typically charged wires are presented in physics literature as the integral over a solid, thin torus, where our idealized uniform charge distribution over a curve is approximated by a nonuniform charge distribution over a solid, which depends greatly on the geometry of the parametrization.
+However, our work is concerned with critical points which occur far away from the knot, so this distinction does not alter our results.

-Our problem differs from much of the existing research on physical knots.
-Many works, such as Cantarella et al. \cite{cantarella}, focus entirely on mechanical questions like the rope length needed to tie a knot.
-Even within the subdiscipline of electrostatic knot theory, physicists have debated on how to define the electric potential of a knot.
-Some papers consider knots with thickness, where the potential is defined as a volume integral, like in Buck et al. \cite{buck}.
-The definition given here could be criticized for the fact that it does not blow up when the knot self-intersects \cite{simon}.
-The blow up property may be desirable because it acts as an obstruction to varying the knot type, but we elect to use the given potential because of its harmonicity and smoothness.
-These facts are crucial to our proofs.
-Simon \cite{simon} has a thorough account of the historical debate.